wprettymanwbf/forms/styles/README.md

 To test the implementation:

-1. Open `ubuntu-font-demo.html` in a web browser
+1. Open the corresponding demo file (e.g., `style-ubuntu-demo.html`) in a web browser
 2. Verify that the Ubuntu font loads correctly
 3. Test with network throttling to ensure fallback fonts work
 4. Check various font weights and styles render properly